This sample configuration demonstrates how to set up the PIX Firewall for access to a mail server located on the outside network.

 There is currently no verification procedure available for this configuration.

 The logging console debugging command directs messages to the PIX console.
-If mail is a problem, examine the messages to locate the IP addresses of the sending and receiving stations in order to determine the problem.
+If connectivity to the mail server is a problem, examine the console debug messages to locate the IP addresses of the sending and receiving stations in order to determine the problem.